gatling/gatling-enterprise-control-plane-deployment/aws/cloudformation/samples/private-location/README.md

 Location:
   Type: AWS::CloudFormation::Stack
   Properties:
-    TemplateURL: !Sub "${BaseTemplateURL}/templates/location/template.yaml"
+    TemplateURL: !Sub ${BaseTemplateURL}/location/template.yaml
     Parameters:
       Id: "prl_aws"
       Region: "eu-west-3"
-      SubnetIDs: "subnet-a,subnet-b"
+      SubnetIDs: "[\"subnet-a\",\"subnet-b\"]"
-      SecurityGroupIDs: "sg-id"
+      SecurityGroupIDs: "[\"sg-id\"]"
       #Engine: "classic"
       #InstanceType: "c7i.xlarge"
 ```

 - `Id`: Identifier for the location.
 Default is `"prl_aws"`.
+- `Description`: Description of the location.
 - `Region`: AWS region for deployment, specified as `"eu-west-1"`.
-- `SubnetIDs`: Comma-separated list of subnet IDs (e.g., `"subnet-a,subnet-b"`).
+- `SubnetIDs`: string JSON array of subnet IDs (e.g., `"[\"subnet-a\",\"subnet-b\"]"`).
-- `SecurityGroupIDs`: Security group ID to control network access (e.g., `"sg-id"`).
+- `SecurityGroupIDs`: string JSON array of security group IDs to control network access (e.g., `"[\"sg-id\"]"`).
-- `Description` (optional): Description of the location.
-- `AMItype` (optional): Description of the location.
-- `ElasticIPs`: Assign elastic IPs to your Locations.
+- `ElasticIPs`: string JSON array of elastic IPs assigned to your location.
-- `Description`: Description of the location.
+- `InstanceType`: Instance type of the location.
+- `Spot`: Flag to enable spot instances.
 - `AMItype`: AMI type of the location.
+- `engine`: Engine of the location determining the compatible package formats (JavaScript or JVM).
 - `JavaVersion`: Java version of the location.
-- `Spot`: Flag to enable spot instances.
-- `ProfileName`: Profile name to be assigned to the Location.
+- `ProfileName`: Profile name to be assigned to the location.
-- `IAMInstanceProfile`: IAM instance profile to be assigned to the Location.
+- `IAMInstanceProfile`: IAM instance profile to be assigned to the location.
 - `Tags`: Tags to be assigned to the Location.
-- `TagsFor`: Tags to be assigned to the resources of the Location.
+- `TagsFor`: Tags to be assigned to the resources of the location.
-- `SystemProperties`: System properties to be assigned on the Location.
+- `SystemProperties`: System properties to be assigned on the location.
-- `JvmOptions`: System properties to be assigned to the Location.
+- `JvmOptions`: System properties to be assigned to the location.
 - `JavaHome`: Overwrite JAVA_HOME definition.
-- `JvmOptions`: Overwrite JAVA_HOME definition.
+- `JvmOptions`: string JSON array to assign JvmOptions to your location.

 #### Control Plane Stack